 The various iterations of social contract did justify natural rights, defined as specifically those that persons carried with them from the state of nature into civil life.
 Hobbes saw only one: self-preservation.
 Locke, to the degree that he could be called consistent on the issue, saw two: self-preservation and property.
 In his Declaration of Independence, Jefferson proposed three: life, liberty, and pursuit of happiness.
 It is perhaps in the way of such things that the number continued to grow.
 The Declaration of the Rights of Man and Citizen of 1789 inspired by Rousseau and Jefferson contained seventeen rights, among them food and sunlight.
 Rawls reduced the number to four, including wealth and self-respect.
 The scholar Thomas Davitt investigated contemporary “basic values in law” and found a buffet of options.
 He noted that some find only one basic value, such as sex or economics or a will to power.
 Others see only two: feeding and breeding.
 Some find three: self-preservation, reproduction, and friendship.
 Others defend four: hunger, thirst, sex, and health.
 Or perhaps religion or aesthetic or emotional health.
 And let us not forget Maslow’s hierarchy elevating esteem and self-actualization, and on and on.
 The moral philosopher James Rachels sees two universal values in all cultures: truth-telling and protecting the young.
 The most famous current articulation of rights is contained in the thirty articles of the United Nations’ Universal Declaration of Human Rights of 1948.
 It includes the right to form unions, take vacations, and participate in cultural life among the usual, more common rights to equality and liberty.
-The problem with all such committee-driven enunciations is that they offer no reason to prefer these defined rights over others and provide no warrant beyond their own authority.
+The problem with all such committee-driven enunciations, indeed with this entire list, is that they offer no reason to prefer these defined rights over others and provide no warrant beyond their own authority.
 Anthropological, sociological, psychological, religious, and other simplistic theories of individual motivation contend with technical and arcane civil claims derived from fixed political or economic theories of social development.
-With such a bewildering choice from the highly specific to the most general, from fundamental apolitical drives to idealistic—meaning unrealistic—dreams, we find ourselves forced back to the root justifications of social contract theory to find solid ground for human rights.
+With such a bewildering choice from the highly specific to the most general, from fundamental apolitical drives to idealistic—meaning unrealistic—dreams, we find ourselves forced back to the root justifications of social contract theory to find solid ground for natural rights.

-These failures prompted Leo Strauss in his landmark analysis, Natural Rights and History (1953), to conclude that the social contract theorists had failed to secure any defensible notion of rights at all.
+These failures prompted Leo Strauss in his landmark analysis, Natural Right and History (1953), to conclude that the social contract theorists had failed to secure any defensible notion of rights at all.
 Why is this seemingly empty notion still proposed?

+If we return to the universality of preferential freedom and the natural rights that allow it, we can make progress toward consensus.
 Human needs are universal, transcultural, and timeless.
 Identifying them requires that we pierce the veil of culture and personality to seek the teleological grounding that directs our choices to whatever we think good.
 I have previously written on some topics foundational to the issue of political rights.
 These include a review of their origins (“Where Do Rights Originate?”) and nature (“Needs and Rights”).
 I have also examined some of the confusions attending these foundational questions introduced by the acceptance of a social contract orientation (“Preliminary Thoughts on Civil Disobedience: Natural Rights Issues”) that produce distorted views of government’s relationship to its citizens (“Alienation of Civic Affection”).
 My goal in this essay is to examine the intersection of natural rights and the political rights they justify or fail to justify, employing the argument that true human needs form the foundation for any claim to rights (see “Needs Anchor Morality“).

 The catalogue of human needs below may seem impossibly truncated because we mistake their instantiation in cultures for the rights themselves.
 Our need for health drives us to the satisfaction of our hunger.
-Though human nutritional requirements are identical from Basil to Bali (allowing for very slight variation based on age), we see a banquet of means to their satisfaction among the world’s cultures.
+Though human nutritional requirements are identical from Basil to Bali (allowing for very slight variations based on age or illness), we see a banquet of means to their satisfaction among the world’s cultures.
 It is not the cuisine that meets the need, but the satisfaction of nutritional requirements of the human body.
 If you investigate the stark catalogue of needs below, you can see the multifarious and inventive ways cultures and individuals go about satisfying them.

 Bodily Goods: health